Sir Henry Dale Fellow

 Molecular mechanisms of epigenetic gene regulation

 The overarching goal of research in our lab is to elucidate how histone modifications regulate gene expression.
-We are keen to understand how different histone modifiers and readers interact to establish complex regulatory systems that control development and affect disease states.
+We are keen to understand how different histone modifiers and readers interact to establish complex regulatory systems that control development and cause disease if misregulated.
 We are taking a multidisciplinary approach to tackle these questions, combining biochemistry with proteomic, genomic, cell-biological, imaging-based, and systems biology-inspired techniques.

-Our current focus is on the interplay between Polycomb and Trithorax group proteins at bivalent domains and poised enhancers, and we aim to clarify how these complexes regulate expression of developmental genes in embryonic stem cells (ESCs).
+We aim to clarify how Polycomb and trithorax group proteins regulate expression of developmental genes in embryonic stem cells (ESCs).
 Bivalent domains harbour a distinctive histone modification signature featuring both the active histone H3 lysine 4 trimethylation (H3K4me3) mark and the repressive H3K27me3 mark.
 They have been suggested to maintain developmental genes in a poised state, allowing for timely expression upon differentiation while maintaining repression in ESCs.
 Bivalent nucleosomes adopt a previously unknown asymmetric conformation, carrying the active and repressive mark on opposite copies of histone H3.
-However, it remains unclear how bivalent domains function to poise genes for expression in ESCs and whether they are essential for proper ESC differentiation and development.
+However, it has remained unclear how bivalent domains function to poise genes for expression in ESCs and whether they are essential for proper ESC differentiation and embryonic development.